Oil rises as Nigerian pipeline leak overshadows supply worries

-NEW YORK Oil prices rose on Friday after a pipeline stoppage in Nigeria, but crude still ended the week down nearly 4 percent on persistent worries about global oversupply.
+NEW YORK (Reuters) - Oil prices rose on Friday after a pipeline stoppage in Nigeria, but crude still ended the week down nearly 4 percent on persistent worries about global oversupply.

 Brent crude oil LCOc1 settled up 29 cents at $48.15 (37.84 pounds) a barrel.
 U.S. crude CLc1 futures rose 19 cents to $45.83 a barrel.
 Both benchmarks posted weekly declines of nearly 4 percent, pressured by big U.S. inventories and heavy worldwide flows.